tolosa/answerToTheUltimateQuestionOfLifeTheUniverseAndEverything/README.md

 isTheAnswerToTheUltimateQuestionOfLifeTheUniverseAndEverything('God')
 // false

-includesTheAnswerToTheUltimateQuestionOfLifeTheUniverseAndEverything('Is 42 the Answer to the Ultimate Question of Life, the Universe, and Everything?')
+includesTheAnswerToTheUltimateQuestionOfLifeTheUniverseAndEverything('Is 42 the answer?')
 // true

-includesTheAnswerToTheUltimateQuestionOfLifeTheUniverseAndEverything('Is God the Answer to the Ultimate Question of Life, the Universe, and Everything?')
+includesTheAnswerToTheUltimateQuestionOfLifeTheUniverseAndEverything('Is God the answer?')
 // false
 ```